 Mount Whitney - The Mountaineer's Route

-MOUNT WHITNEY, CALIFORNIA — The Mountaineer's Route was my introduction to Sierra climbing, and it scared the hell out of me.
-At the time, I was an avid hiker with little to no rock climbing experience.
+The Mountaineer's Route was my introduction to Sierra climbing, and it scared the hell out of me.
+Though I'd done a bit of scrambling here and there, I didn't have any official rock climbing experience.

-A group of friends had secured a permit to climb Mount Whitney, and they invited me to join their party.
+But when a group of friends had secured a permit to climb Mount Whitney, and they invited me to join the party, I said yes immediately.
 Rising 14,505 feet above sea level, Mount Whitney is the highest point in the contiguous United States, making the peak one of the most coveted summits in North America.

-Our guidebook assured us the Mountaineer's Route was no more than a Class 3 scramble, which sounded easy enough.
-After battling gullies clogged with willows, merciless talus and scree, heavy packs, and altitude, we at last gained the 'Notch' atop Whitney's east couloir, elevation 14,000'+.
+Our guidebook assured us the Mountaineer's Route was no more than a Class 3 climb, which sounded easy enough.
+And, after battling gullies clogged with willows, merciless talus and scree, heavy packs, and altitude, we at last gained the 'Notch' atop Whitney's east couloir, elevation 14,000'+.

 Here, instead of an easy traverse to the summit plateau, we found bare ice blocking our path.
 We talked about turning back, then made a dicey, unroped scramble up exposed rock along the left side of Whitney's North Face.